GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Can I buy the Haneul token?

-We will have a public token for the Haneul mainnet.
+We will have a public token for the Haneul Mainnet.
 But it is not available right now and there is no timeline as of yet.
 Anyone who claims otherwise (offering tokens, whitelists, pre-sale, etc.) is running a scam.

 ### Will the token name be HANEUL?

 Yes, the token name will be HANEUL.

-### When is the Haneul devnet/testnet/mainnet launching?
+### When is the Haneul Devnet/Testnet/Mainnet launching?

-We have launched our [Haneul DevNet](../explore/devnet.md) in May 2022.
-A testnet is coming in a few months.
+We have launched our [Haneul Devnet](../explore/devnet.md) in May 2022.
+A Testnet is coming in a few months.

 See our roadmap: \
 [https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap)

-### Is there some kind of waitlist for the testnet?
+### Is there some kind of waitlist for the Testnet?

 No. More information is forthcoming.